 I'm a Cumbrian, married to a saintly Mancunian (a United fanatic since birth), Nick Lander, who writes about food and restaurants for the Financial Times and is food service consultant to arts organisations such as the Royal Opera House, the South Bank Centre and the Serpentine Gallery.
 He used to have a restaurant, L'Escargot, in Soho in the 1980s and is the only restaurant critic in the world to have run such a successful restaurant.
 In 2012 he published The Art of the Restaurateur which was an Economist book of the year.
+He is currently writing a second book, On the Menu.
 See his weekly contributions at Nick on restaurants.

-We have three exceptional children vintage-dated 1982, 1984 and 1991 and a grandson born in 2010.
+We have three exceptional children vintage-dated 1982, 1984 and 1991 and grandsons born in 2010 and 2013.
 Our son, vintage 1984, re-opened The Quality Chop House in Clerkenwell, London as a particularly wine-minded restaurant in November 2012 to considerable acclaim.
-His father, needless to say, has not reviewed it.
-We live most of the year in London but travel extensively.
+Portland, another wine-minded restaurant he co-owns, opened in January 2015 and was awarded a Michelin star nine months later.
+His father, needless to say, has not reviewed either of them.
+We live most of the year in London but spend summers in the Languedoc and travel extensively.

 I was given the unusual name Jancis because my mother and her sister had read the novel Precious Bane by Mary Webb in their teens and liked the name of the heroine Jancis Beguildy so much (despite the fact that she drowned herself and her illegitimate son) that they decided the first one to have a daughter would call her Jancis.
 Mary Webb was very popular in the 1920s and 1930s and wrote rural melodramas of the sort that Stella Gibbons' Cold Comfort Farm parodies.
 (Our prime minister of the time, Stanley Baldwin, even wrote a preface to Precious Bane, a book in which the male characters tend to be called Seth and Gideon.)